 CAPA’s mission is supported by medium to long-term strategies and short-term work plans.
 These embrace both the public and private sectors and all facets of the accountancy profession.

 The Formation of CAPA

 CAPA was the brainchild of the President of the Philippine Institute of Certified Public Accountants, Governor Gregorio S. Licaros, who was also the Governor of the Central Bank of the Philippines back then.

 |The First Far East Conference of Accountants was held.

 The First Far East Conference of Accountants created history in the accountancy world as it became the base for various professional accounting bodies in the Far East to confer every few years to discuss and exchange information.

 This event was the forerunner of CAPA as it actualised the concept of a regional conference of accountants in the Asia-Pacific region, and has since been identified as the 1st CAPA Conference.

-Delegates from the following 12 jurisdictions attended the Conference, and these jurisdictions were considered the founding members of CAPA.
+Delegates from the following 15 jurisdictions attended the conference, and these jurisdictions were considered the founding members of CAPA.

-Delegates from England and Netherlands attended the Conference as observers.
+Delegates from England and the Netherlands attended the conference as observers.